 In the Location text box, provide additional location information, and then click Add Map Link again.
 When the mapping service verifies the location, it's automatically added to the Recent Links list.

-If you want to provide a map link to a relatively remote area or if you're trying to link to an address that the Bing Map Platform can't verify, you might want to use latitude and longitude coordinates.
+If you want to provide a map link to a relatively remote area or if you're trying to link to an address that the Google Maps mapping service can't verify, you might want to use latitude and longitude coordinates.
 (Typically, a location's coordinates are easy to find using Internet search.)

 When you enter the coordinates, use the Decimal Degrees format where the N-S and E-W designators are omitted.
 Instead, to indicate direction, use the:

 For example, to add a map link to Hamlin Park in Shoreline, WA, use these values for latitude and longitude respectively: +47.7470422 and -122.3087386.

 Tip Latitude and longitude values that omit the plus sign are assumed to be north of the equator and east of the Prime meridian.